open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 ## Use cases supporting Recipients authenticating to multiple CDOC2 Capsule Servers

 These use cases are useful, when Sender knows that Recipient can use eID means that support authentication.
-These allow Sender to divide the key material into shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CCS-s.
+These allow Sender to divide the key material into shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CDOC2 Capsule Servers.
 Recipient would need to authenticate to CCS servers and download all the shares in order to reconstruct the KEK from those.

-### UC.Client.01 — Encrypt CDOC2 container and distribute Server Capsules shares
+### UC.Client.03 — Encrypt CDOC2 container using Server Capsules shares

 **Use Case Context**
 : CDOC2 Client Application adds Sender's chosen files into the CDOC2 container and encrypts the container with CEK.
 CEK is encrypted with KEK, which is generated with key-agreement protocol between Sender and Recipient.
 Key material is divided into shares and uploaded to multiple CCS-s.